envs-net/matrix-doc/docs/rooms/sharing.md

 **Suggestion Nr.
 2 for sharing a room address:**

 The share icon at the top right of each room also offers a `matrix.to`-link, as well as a QR code and various social networks.
 The `matrix.to`-link leads to a page where you can select how the link should be opened.
-For example, the installed client Element Desktop can be used, or it can be selected via which home server the room is to be entered.
+For example, the installed client Element Desktop can be used, or it can be selected via which homeserver the room is to be entered.

 ![Share icon marked in the chat view of the room](/images/04_Sharing-Button_en.png "Share icon marked in the chat view of the room")